suites-dev/suites/packages/testbeds/sinon/README.md

 🔍 **Type-Safe Mocks** - Leverage TypeScript's power with mocks that retain the same type as real objects.

-🔄 **Consistent Test Architecture** - Tests will follow a consistent syntax and structure, making them easier to read and maintain.
+📄 **Consistent Tests Structure** - Test suites will follow a consistent syntax and structure, making them easier to read and maintain.

 📈 **Optimized Performance** - By bypassing the actual DI container, unit tests run significantly faster.